VividlyNight/Vivi-s-Cyber-Arena-AHK-Macro/README.md

-A simple macro using AHK v2 for the Roblox game Cyber Arena!
+A simple macro/automated program for earning Credits using AHK v2 for the Roblox game Cyber Arena!
-This is my first ever project, so please be patient with me
+This is my first ever project, so please be patient with me!
 Please make sure to report any bugs or suggestions, I would love to hear them!
-My discord is VividlyNight
+- My discord is VividlyNight
+- Join the discord for updates/bug reports/chatting! https://discord.gg/4DEttu7Avd

 ---